julius-speech/julius/doc/Options.md

 Set WebRTC VAD's detailed parameters.  `nFrame` is the length of smoothing frame. `threshold` is the threshold to detect speech trigger [0.0-1.0].
 Default values are 5 and 0.5, respectively.

+### -agc, -noagc

+Enable / disable auto gain control (AGC).
+This function depends on WebRTC VAD module, so WebRTC VAD should always enabled when using AGC, for example, `-fvad 2 -agc`.
+This feature is highly experimental, not tested well so use with care.
+Default is disabled.
+(From 2019/4/20)

 ## Input rejection options (category `GLOBAL`)

 Two simple front-end input rejection methods are implemented, based